jplusplus/detective.io/docs/start-your-investigation.rst

     * - verbose_name
       - string
-      - A human-readable name your model.
+      - A human-readable name for your model.
 It is particulary accurate for name containing special characters or spaces.

     * - verbose_name_plural